rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 in your `.vscode/settings.json` file.
 This will ask `rust-analyzer` to use `x.py check` to check the sources, and the stage 0 rustfmt to format them.

+If you're running `coc.nvim`, you can use `:CocLocalConfig` to create a `.vim/coc-settings.json` and enter the same settings as above, but replacing `editor.formatOnSave: true,` with `"coc.preferences.formatOnSaveFiletypes": ["rust"],`.

 If running `x.py check` on save is inconvenient, in VS Code you can use a [Build Task] instead: